 Smart asset management solutions make it easy by raising alarms in case any anomalies are detected.
 Quick restoration can then be achieved through automation or through manual intervention.
 Also, the early warning alerts help for corrective action or specific decision support.
 The early warning alerts or the real time alerts can also be linked with the integrated supply chain management for effective optimization.

 OEE, as we all know, is one of the key manufacturing metrics for measuring the true productivity and efficiency of a manufacturing unit and in turn help for decision support to minimize the losses.
 Using IoT technology, manufacturers have started monitoring and analyzing the three key aspects: quality, availability, and performance of the machines – automatically, in real-time.

 Now you won’t see workers going to the machines to note down the readings on a piece of paper and later entering those numbers into an Excel spreadsheet for further analysis.
 The shop floor managers and the manufacturers - sitting in their offices far away from the plant– can now observe the OEE in real-time!
 They are able to view and analyze data for a particular shift, a particular day, any particular week, month OR even for benchmarking of one machine to other OR one section to other.

 As we see through many such examples, ioT enabled ‘Smart Asset Management’ helps forward-thinking enterprises benefit from the highly-connected world and reduces their cost of operations, increases customer satisfaction, and enhances the business performance.

-If you want to discuss how you can leverage the IoT revolution in asset management, just connect with me on LinkedIn or leave comment below and i will be happy to get in touch with you.
+If you want to discuss how you can leverage the IoT revolution in asset management, just connect with us and we will be happy to get in touch with you.